FuchsEDV/Thrixty/README.md

 ### 10.)
 Planned Features and Changes (unordered)
 * The touch-zoom function should behave properly.
-(For now, one needs to touch with both fingers at once.)
+(For now, one needs to touch with both fingers at once...)
-* Parameters for autoload and autoplay
 * Implement Event Throttling / Debouncing
 * Adjust behavior when images werent found. (small instead of large, blank instead of small)
-* Log export for debugging purposes.(function itself is there, but there is no function to do it)
+* Log export for debugging purposes.
+(The log itself is there, but there is no function to actually export it.)
 * Full Background Support with automatic scale detection.
 (Background Strategies like "always filled", "stretch", etc.)
 * Settings file or smt similar instead of an overload of html attributes. => Required for the more non-standardy options.
 * Making a nice icon for the load-button.
-* Better class structure. :)
+* Better classes structure. :)

 ### 11.)
 License